deepak-muley/dm-gitops-dev/docs/NKP-RBAC-GUIDE.md

 ═══════════════════════════════════════════════════════════════
   Authenticated as: dm-dev-workspace-admin

-─── Workspace Access (dm-dev-workspace) ───
+─── Workspace Access (dm-dev-workspace) - SHOULD HAVE ───
-  ✅ Get workspaceroles (dm-dev-workspace)              (expected: yes, got: yes) ✅ Get projects (dm-dev-workspace)                    (expected: yes, got: yes) ✅ Get pods (dm-dev-workspace)                        (expected: yes, got: yes)
+  ✅ Get workspaceroles (dm-dev-workspace)              (expected: yes, got: yes) ✅ Get projects (dm-dev-workspace)                    (expected: yes, got: yes) ✅ Get pods (dm-dev-workspace)                        (expected: yes, got: yes) ✅ Create configmaps (dm-dev-workspace)               (expected: yes, got: yes) ✅ Get secrets (dm-dev-workspace)                     (expected: yes, got: yes)

-─── Should NOT Have Access To ───
+─── Cluster-Level Access - SHOULD NOT HAVE ───
-  ✅ Get nodes (cluster-level)                          (expected: no , got: no ) ✅ Get secrets (kube-system)                          (expected: no , got: no ) ✅ Get workspaceroles (kommander)                     (expected: no , got: no ) ✅ Create workspaces (global)                         (expected: no , got: no )
+  ✅ Get nodes (cluster-level)                          (expected: no , got: no ) ✅ Get PVs (cluster-level)                            (expected: no , got: no ) ✅ Get namespaces (all)                               (expected: no , got: no ) ✅ Create namespaces                                  (expected: no , got: no )

+─── Other Workspaces - SHOULD NOT HAVE ───
+  ✅ List workspaces (global)                           (expected: no , got: no ) ✅ Create workspaces (global)                         (expected: no , got: no ) ✅ Delete workspaces (global)                         (expected: no , got: no ) ✅ Get workspaceroles (kommander)                     (expected: no , got: no ) ✅ Get pods (kommander)                               (expected: no , got: no ) ✅ Get pods (kommander-default-ws)                    (expected: no , got: no )

+─── System Namespaces - SHOULD NOT HAVE ───
+  ✅ Get secrets (kube-system)                          (expected: no , got: no ) ✅ Get pods (kube-system)                             (expected: no , got: no ) ✅ Get pods (default)                                 (expected: no , got: no )

+─── Global Resources - SHOULD NOT HAVE ───
+  ✅ Get virtualgroups (global)                         (expected: no , got: no ) ✅ Create virtualgroups (global)                      (expected: no , got: no ) ✅ Get clusterroles                                   (expected: no , got: no )

 ═══════════════════════════════════════════════════════════════
   PROJECT ADMIN: dm-dev-project-admin
 ═══════════════════════════════════════════════════════════════
   Authenticated as: dm-dev-project-admin

-─── Project Access (dm-dev-project) ───
+─── Project Access (dm-dev-project) - SHOULD HAVE ───
-  ✅ Get pods (dm-dev-project)                          (expected: yes, got: yes) ✅ Get projectroles (dm-dev-project)                  (expected: yes, got: yes) ✅ Create configmaps (dm-dev-project)                 (expected: yes, got: yes)
+  ✅ Get pods (dm-dev-project)                          (expected: yes, got: yes) ✅ Get projectroles (dm-dev-project)                  (expected: yes, got: yes) ✅ Create configmaps (dm-dev-project)                 (expected: yes, got: yes) ✅ Get secrets (dm-dev-project)                       (expected: yes, got: yes) ✅ Create deployments (dm-dev-project)                (expected: yes, got: yes)

+─── Cluster-Level Access - SHOULD NOT HAVE ───
+  ✅ Get nodes (cluster-level)                          (expected: no , got: no ) ✅ Get PVs (cluster-level)                            (expected: no , got: no ) ✅ Get namespaces (all)                               (expected: no , got: no ) ✅ Create namespaces                                  (expected: no , got: no )

+─── Workspaces - SHOULD NOT HAVE ───
+  ✅ List workspaces (global)                           (expected: no , got: no ) ✅ Create workspaces                                  (expected: no , got: no )
+  ✅ Get workspaceroles (dm-dev-workspace)              (expected: no , got: no )

-─── Should NOT Have Access To ───
+─── Parent Workspace (dm-dev-workspace) - SHOULD NOT HAVE ───
-  ✅ Get nodes (cluster-level)                          (expected: no , got: no ) ✅ Get pods (dm-dev-workspace)                        (expected: no , got: no ) ✅ Get pods (default)                                 (expected: no , got: no ) ✅ Get workspaceroles (dm-dev-workspace)              (expected: no , got: no ) ✅ Create workspaces                                  (expected: no , got: no )
+  ✅ Get pods (dm-dev-workspace)                        (expected: no , got: no ) ✅ Get secrets (dm-dev-workspace)                     (expected: no , got: no ) ✅ List projects (dm-dev-workspace)                   (expected: no , got: no ) ✅ Create projects (dm-dev-workspace)                 (expected: no , got: no )

+─── Other Workspaces - SHOULD NOT HAVE ───
+  ✅ Get pods (kommander)                               (expected: no , got: no ) ✅ Get pods (kommander-default-ws)                    (expected: no , got: no )

+─── System Namespaces - SHOULD NOT HAVE ───
+  ✅ Get pods (kube-system)                             (expected: no , got: no ) ✅ Get secrets (kube-system)                          (expected: no , got: no ) ✅ Get pods (default)                                 (expected: no , got: no )

+─── Global Resources - SHOULD NOT HAVE ───
+  ✅ Get virtualgroups (global)                         (expected: no , got: no ) ✅ Get clusterroles                                   (expected: no , got: no )
+  ✅ Get appdeployments (all)                           (expected: no , got: no )

 ═══════════════════════════════════════════════════════════════
   TEST SUMMARY
 ═══════════════════════════════════════════════════════════════

-  Total Tests:  27
+  Total Tests:  57
-  Passed:       27
+  Passed:       57
   Failed:       0

 ╔═══════════════════════════════════════════════════════════════╗